-Use of stem cells in medical research
+Using stem cells in medical research

 Under the initial Human Fertilisation and Embryology Act (1990), the HFEA could only grant licences if the use of human embryos was for research designed to increase knowledge about the causes of congenital diseases.
 Regulations introduced in 2001 extended the permissible criteria to include research that increased knowledge about other serious diseases, which could be applied to the development of treatments for these diseases (The Human Fertilisation and Embryology (Research Purposes) Regulations 2001).